-We often get asked “what is hearing loss?”
+A common question we get asked is “what is hearing loss?”
 Hearing loss is a decreased sensitivity to sounds that you would normally hear.
-It can occur with varying degrees of severity.
-It can affect people of all ages and is actually very common with an estimated one in six Australian’s affected.
+It can occur with varying degrees of severity and can affect people of all ages.
+In fact it is actually very common with an estimated one in six Australian’s affected.

-So what is hearing loss?
-First of all, hearing loss is cause by ageing or frequent exposure to loud noises over an extended period.
-Mild age related hearing loss often starts when a person is in their early forties.
+Hearing loss is often cause by aging or frequent exposure to loud noises for a long period of time.
+Mild age-related hearing loss often starts when a person is in their early forties.
 Hearing loss can also be acquired through illness, accident and exposure to certain drugs and chemicals.

 - Conductive hearing loss.
-Blockage or damage in the outer ear, middle ear or both causes this.
+This can be caused by blockage or damage in the outer ear, middle ear or both.

 - Sensorineural hearing loss.
-The cochlea (the sensory part) or the hearing nerve (the neural part) can malfunction or become damaged.
+As a result of damage to, or a malfunction of, the cochlea (the sensory part) or the hearing nerve (the neural part).

-Hearing aids are an important solution for people with hearing loss and the earlier they are fitted the better.
-If you believe you are suffering from hearing loss, review our symptoms of hearing loss blog and contact us for a free hearing assessment.
+Hearing aids are an important solution for people with hearing loss.
+As far as hearing aids go the earlier they are fitted the better.
+If you believe you are suffering from hearing loss, review our symptoms of hearing loss blog.
+You can also contact us for a free hearing assessment.